 In the winter months, you’ll find a lovely skating rink right in front of the impressive Ferris wheel with skate rentals onsite.

 In the summer this is the perfect spot for people-watching.

 There are tons of food trucks and market stalls to be found down here and also the Montreal Science Center and IMAX cinema.

 If the weather is hot enough you can take to lounging in the sun at Clocktower Beach.
-Although swimming is not permitted it’s a great spot to watch all the boats on the river.
+Although swimming is not permitted, it’s a great spot to watch all the boats on the Saint Lawrence River.